- 3 Medium Sized (480g) Leeks

 Cost Saver Tips

 Why not make twice the amount and freeze it so you’ve got an easy meal for later?
-Just remember to let it cool before popping it into the freezer.
+Just remember to let it cool before popping it into the freezer and to defrost thoroughly before use.

 Tips for Kids